 On September 24 Dykes started O’Dell again, against the Chicago White Sox.
 The opposing pitcher, Virgil Trucks, was going for his 20th win of the season.
 O’Dell pitched a five-hitter, and went five innings without allowing any hits at all; Baltimore won the game 2-1.
 By the end of the season, O’Dell had appeared in seven games, two of which he had started and one of which he had completed.
 His record was 1-1, and his earned-run average was 2.76.

 O’Dell’s whereabouts between the end of the 1954 season and August of 1956 are a bit mysterious.
-Sports-Reference.com indicates that he returned to Clemson and starred as a running back on the Clemson Tigers football team in 1954.
 According to published accounts, he went into the Army in November 1954 and spent the entire 1955 season and most of the 1956 season at Fort McPherson, Georgia, where he played ball with Norm Siebern, Vinegar Bend Mizell, and Frank Bolling.
-Records at Clemson University, however, indicate that he played football for the Tigers in the fall of 1955; he gained 609 yards that year.
-Newspaper accounts from the time indicate that he was quite a star.
+There are some reports that he played football at Clemson University; however, former Clemson sports publicist Brent Breedin confirmed that a different Bill O'Dell was the football star.